alan-turing-institute/das-public/README.md

 # das-public

 Data availability statements (public repo).
+Pre-print: ADD.

-See the [dataset folder](dataset) to create a dataset for analysis from the [PubMed Central OA collection](https://www.ncbi.nlm.nih.gov/pmc/tools/openftlist).
-See instead the [analysis folder](analysis) to replicate analytical results from the paper.
+* See the [dataset folder](dataset) to create a dataset for analysis from the [PubMed Central OA collection](https://www.ncbi.nlm.nih.gov/pmc/tools/openftlist).
+* See the [notebooks](notebooks) and [scripts](scripts) folders to replicate Figure 2 and have a descriptive overview of the dataset.
+* See the [analysis folder](analysis) to replicate analytical results from the paper.
 The [dataset analysed in the paper](analysis/dataset/export_full.csv.zip) is provided, so that the two replication steps can be done independently.
+* The [figures](figures) and [resources](resources) folders contain supporting files.

 ## Report issues